grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/HelmTests.md

 ## Pre-install, pre-upgrade validation

-Before every install or upgrade, the chart will deploy a Pod with the Grafana Agent and a ConfigMap with the generated configurations.
-The Pod will inspect the configuration files and validate their syntax and some internal structure.
-If the configuration is found to be invalid, the install or upgrade will be stopped.
+Before every install or upgrade, the chart deploys a Pod with the Grafana Agent and a ConfigMap with the generated configurations.
+The Pod inspects the configuration files, and validates their syntax and some internal structure.
+If the configuration is found to be invalid, the install or upgrade is stopped.

-Settings for this validation can be changed in the `configValidator` section of the values file.
+Change the settings for this validation in the `configValidator` section of the values file.

 ## Data Test